micropython/micropython/docs/library/usocket.rst

 .. admonition:: Difference to CPython
    :class: attention

-   CPython used to have a ``socket.error`` exception which is now deprecated, and is an alias of `OSError`.
-In MicroPython, use `OSError` directly.

-.. admonition:: Difference to CPython
-   :class: attention

    For efficiency and consistency, socket objects in MicroPython implement a stream (file-like) interface directly.
 In CPython, you need to convert a socket to a file-like object using `makefile()` method.
 This method is still supported